-- 11. Outcome 1: - a.
-Efficient AI, Data and Robotics Public-Private Partnership supporting the community and the implementation of the SRIDA156. - b.
+- b.
 Reinforced links among initiatives in AI, Data and Robotics in H2020, HE, DEP, and other programmes (Networks of excellence centres, DIHs, pilots, data platforms, and other projects). - c.
 Widespread educational and outreach programmes - d.
 Increased adoption of AI technologies in all Member States and Associated Countries, towards elimination of gaps between Member States and Associated Countries. - e.
 Increased adoption of trustworthy AI, data and robotics in procurement both public and private (B2B, B2C, B2G, etc.) - f.
 Standardisation methods for trustworthy and ethical AI to foster AI, data and robotics industry, and in support of the EC regulatory framework.

-2. Outcome 2: Efficient support to the research community via the AI-on-demand-platform157, a public community resource.
+2. Outcome 2: Efficient support to the research community via the AI-on-demand-platform, a public community resource.